SpiritAxolotl/woah-its-rex/README.md

 - [x] Scale all probability things
 - [ ] Add a better system for layer management (variable-wise) (make it a class maybe?)
 - [ ] Somehow shift the game icon down by three pixels without increasing the filesize
+- [ ] Combine data-old.js with data.js (using `data["version"]` to differentiate the different save files)
+- [ ] Make a dev branch and have testable dev builds deploy at `https://spiritaxolotl.github.io/woah-its-rex/dev` or something